Suggestion: Watch the 5 minutes video tutorial before reading this article

 Be sure to make a thorough analysis of the rental levels before setting your own level.
 This can be made online by checking other properties in your area, or by simply asking other agencies or landlords what they have to offer.

-Thailand is one of the most popular destinations for foreign travellers in the world.
+Thailand is one of the most popular destinations for foreign travelers in the world.
 I’m not saying this by random, in fact, Bangkok is the most visited city.

 Even if foreigners are not able to own land, you can “control” land through contractual setups.
 Be sure to hire a reputable solicitor and agent, to minimize costly and unexpected problems.